kiernanmcgowan/forerunner/README.md

 The store is where the state of all jobs are recorded as they pass through forerunner.
 It has a few method that the manager calls to get or set data, and is relatively straight forward in function.

 Forerunner comes with an in-memory store for testing that should not be used for production.
 There is an implementation for [postgres](https://github.com/dropdownmenu/forerunner-postgres-store), or you can build your own.
-If you store passes the [store test suite](https://github.com/dropdownmenu/forerunner-store-tests)then it will work with the forerunner system.
+If you store passes the [store test suite](https://github.com/dropdownmenu/forerunner-store-tests) then it will work with the forerunner system.

 ### Queue